Nature-Based Solutions (NBS) and Nature-Inclusive Harvesting (NIH)

 Ecosystem-based management, adaptive marine spatial planning and habitat restoration can support and enhance the natural capacity of marine and transitional ecosystems to mitigate and adapt to climate change while supporting biodiversity and a range of other ecosystem functions and services.

 FutureMARES highlights and develops these so-called “nature-based solutions” (NBS): resource efficient actions inspired or supported by nature to simultaneously provide environmental, social and economic benefits that help to build resilience to change.
-Our project focuses on three distinct NBS - read more below.
+Our project focuses on two distinct NBS and one Nature-inclusive Harvesting (NIH) - read more below.

 Effective restoration of habitat-forming species that can act as ‘climate rescuers’